magical-mishka/tcw-chrome-extension/README.md

 ## Change log

-v 0.2 - Fixed bug where ()' were not encoded breaking the link to save code snippet.
+v 0.2 - Fixed bug where ()' were not encoded breaking the link to save code snippet. v 0.3 - Resolved issue where the Save Code button would appear after each line on sites like Codepen which had used Codemirror. v 0.4 - Error in popup resolved for null value of saveLink